-- Read more about ArcPy functions for multidimensional analysis.
+- Read about ArcPy functions for multidimensional analysis.

-- Read more about ArcGIS REST API dependent raster analysis services, including Aggregate Multidimensional Raster, Analyze Change Using CCDC, Build Multidimensional Transpose, Generate Multidimensional Anomaly, Generate Trend Raster, and Subset Multidimensional Raster.
+- Read about ArcGIS REST API-dependent raster analysis services, including Aggregate Multidimensional Raster, Analyze Change Using CCDC, Build Multidimensional Transpose, Generate Multidimensional Anomaly, Generate Trend Raster, and Subset Multidimensional Raster.

-- Find information on using ArcGIS API for Python for multidimensional and raster analysis.
+- Read about using ArcGIS API for Python for multidimensional and raster analysis.

-Online places for the Esri community to connect, collaborate, and share experiences:
+Use the online imagery community to connect, collaborate, and share experiences: